 Along with general workshop prompts and reminders, teachers can differentiate instruction using the many assessment materials.
 Each instructional unit begins with a diagnostic assessment producing tier one, two, and three recommendations that are specific to fluency.
-For example, when students multiply and divide money, teachers measure students' understanding of the prerequisite skills using the "Are You Ready?"
-Assessment 16.4 found in the Assessment Guide.
+For example, when students practice numerical expressions in Module 7, teachers measure students' understanding of prerequisite multiplication and division skills using the "Are you Ready" assessment 7.3 found in the Assessment Guide.
 Depending on how well students access the lesson concepts, the teacher can differentiate using the three provided lesson options as needed.
 The "Strategies and Practice for Skills and Fact Fluency" resource also includes a "Cumulative Practice" section containing 30 facts for each skill taught in the workshops.
 After each set of problems, students evaluate themselves using self-reflection to determine which facts they should focus on moving forward.
-This section can "assist in basic facts practice, serve as a tool for review, or provide an assessment."
-To address potential areas of improvement, this document offers additional lessons for multiplication and division practice.
-These ancillary lessons cover a wide range of topics: repeated subtraction, partial quotients algorithm, partial quotients area model, and long division.
+This section can "assist in basic facts practice, serve as a tool for review, or provide assessment."
+This document offers additional lessons for practice to address potential areas of improvement.
+These ancillary lessons cover a wide range of topics: adding and subtracting with like denominators, using multiples to find a common denominator, and applying their knowledge to adding and subtracting unlike denominators.
+Most of these lessons begin utilizing concrete manipulatives and transition to computation, with many practice opportunities in between.

-2.6 Materials support students in the development and use of mathematical language.

-- Materials include embedded opportunities to develop and strengthen mathematical vocabulary. - Materials include guidance for teachers on how to scaffold and support students' development and use of academic mathematical vocabulary in context.
+- 2.6 Materials support students in the development and use of mathematical language. - Materials include embedded opportunities to develop and strengthen mathematical vocabulary. - Materials include guidance for teachers on how to scaffold and support students' development and use of academic mathematical vocabulary in context.